Clipperton Island: Geography

-The coral island is located at in the East Pacific, 1080 km southwest of Mexico, 2424 km west of Nicaragua, 2545 km west of Costa Rica and 2390 km northwest of the Galápagos Islands in Ecuador.
+The coral island is located at in the East Pacific, 1080 km southwest of Mexico, 2424 km west of Nicaragua, 2545 km west of Costa Rica, and 2390 km northwest of the Galápagos Islands in Ecuador.
 The nearest land is Socorro Island, about 945 km to the northwest in the Revillagigedo Archipelago.
-The nearest French-owned island is Hiva Oa in the Marquesas Islands of French Polynesia which is about 3,300 km (1,781 nmi) southeast from Clipperton.
+The nearest French-owned island is Hiva Oa in the Marquesas Islands of French Polynesia, which is about 3,300 km (1,781 nmi) southwest of Clipperton.

-Despite its proximity to North America, Clipperton is often considered one of the eastern-most points of Oceania due to being part of the French Indo-Pacific, and to commonalities between its marine fauna and the marine fauna of Hawaii and Kiribati's Line Islands, with the island sitting along the migration path for animals in the Eastern Tropical Pacific region.
+Despite its proximity to North America, Clipperton is often considered one of the eastern-most points of Oceania because it is part of the French Indo-Pacific, and its marine fauna are similar to those of Hawaii and Kiribati's Line Islands—Clipperton lies on Eastern Tropical Pacific migration paths.
 The island is the only emerged part of the East Pacific Rise, as well as the only feature in the Clipperton fracture zone that breaks the ocean's surface, and it is one of the few islands in the Pacific that lacks an underwater archipelagic apron.

 The atoll is low-lying and largely barren, with some scattered grasses, and a few clumps of coconut palms (Cocos nucifera).
 The land ring surrounding the lagoon measures 1.7 km2 in area with an average elevation of 2 m, although a small volcanic outcropping, referred to as Clipperton Rock (Rocher de Clipperton), rises to 29 m on its southeast side.
 The surrounding 3.7 km2 reef hosts an abundance of corals and is partly exposed at low tide.
 In 2001 a geodetic marker was placed to evaluate if the land is rising or sinking.